Message#

 Example

-[Send the current heading to the other robot.]
+[Continuously send the current heading to Robot 2.]

 send message [message] with data (heading in degrees)